The Life of the True Church

 The Church is not a pile of separate religious parts.
 She is one living body under Christ the Head.
 If one tries to keep doctrine without worship, or worship without lawful authority, the body is wounded.
 Catholic life cannot be rebuilt by collecting fragments.
 The city of God lives by one supernatural principle: Christ communicating His life through a visible, sacramental, and governed body.

 That is why the present crisis cannot be solved by moods, aesthetics, or private attachment to isolated truths.
 One man clings to doctrine while neglecting sacramental life.
 Another keeps ceremonies while remaining under false authority.
 Another claims authority while teaching rupture.
 None of these fragments is the Church.
 The Church is living and whole.
+Fragments often look persuasive in a crisis because they preserve something familiar.
+But familiarity is not the same thing as Catholic integrity.

 St. Paul teaches one body, many members, one Spirit.
 Christ teaches one fold and one shepherd.
 Scripture does not present a loose federation of private ministries.
 It presents an ordered organism in which truth, worship, and authority remain joined.[5]